xastherion/KameLion/README.md

 **KAME** - Original(?) author JavierHL: a Raspery 2 + ESP wifi modul + Quality Motors

-**miniKAME** - smaller version of Kame for arduino / ESP, the servos stay of quality.
+**miniKAME** - smaller version of Kame for arduino / ESP, the servos stay of quality (not for SG90).
+Author JavierHL.

 **poorKAME** - a good adaptation version for the cheaper SG90 servos motors, especially Body and Brackets, because the motors screws holes are 4 (just one instead of two in SG90)